square/spincycle/docs/v1.0/develop/requests.md

         each:
           - nodeHostname:node
           - hosts:host
+        parallel: maxParallel
         args: []
           - expected: archiveData
             given: archiveData
         deps: []
 ```

 `each:` takes a list of job arg names and "expands" the sequence, "decomm-node", _in parallel_ for each job arg value.
 Expanded sequences are ran in parallel.

-There are currently no options to control this.
+`parallel:` takes a positive integer.
+At most `maxParallel` expanded sequences will run in parallel at a given time.

 The job args must be type `[]string` of equal lengths.
 In this example, the job args could be: